 You need to check the traps daily or every few days, prior to the rats beginning to decompose and stink.
 As soon as you quit catching rats, and as soon as you stop hearing them scratching and running and scampering from the attic and walls, you know the problem is solved once and for all.

 Rats are amazing creatures of habit.
 They are quite attuned to their surroundings.
 You might not believe it, since I was quite surprised when I first read it, but it is true: the rats who live in your house and attic occupy a very compact territory.
-They will rarely venture over a hundred feet from their nest.
+They will rarely venture over a hundred feet from their nest and then you may need to know How To Get A Rat Out Of Your Bedroom.
 They do not roam around the area.
 If they can not find what they need in a small area, they do not survive.
 Rats that venture into a different rat's land and get murdered.
 A rat that doesn't have its home nest will certainly die within two days.
 Hence the issue with a live cage trap is that in case you catch a rat living and move it somewhere outside, it is toast anyway.
 And if you do not check them at least twice per day, the rats trapped inside will die of anxiety exhaustion.
 And as stated, you need to set a dozen traps - have you got a dozen cage traps?

 Finally, I will quickly address glue board traps.
 There's absolutely no reason to use this sort of trap.
 It offers no benefit over a snap trap.
 I have been to many homes where the client or a former pest management company has put glue boards, and I visit a good deal of rat footprints, rat fur, even chewed-off rat limbs.
 So they do not always work.
 And they are undoubtedly the least humane of any trap.
 And they aren't reusable.
 Take that into consideration.